rutujashingare/Loan-Default-Prediction-using-Machine-Learning-Techniques/README.md

 Data consists of customer demographics as well and financial details such as total amount funded, every month instalment (EMI) and rate of interest.
 Data also has housing and customer employment information such as housing ownership, years in job and annual income

 ## Data Pre-processing
 Revolving line utilization rate and number of public record bankruptcies had missing data points, but they accounted for less than 0.5% of the total data.
-So I removed the missing values in those columns.
-I imputed the missing values for the variable mortgage accounts.
-I also removed the observation with annual income equal to 0 because it is highly unlikely for a bank to give loan to a person with no income.
+So We removed the missing values in those columns.
+We imputed the missing values for the variable mortgage accounts.
+We also removed the observation with annual income equal to 0 because it is highly unlikely for a bank to give loan to a person with no income.
 For dimension reduction, the variables from the dataset which I thought would might not contribute significantly towards the analysis such as address, etc. I also converted the categorical variables into factors.

 ## EDA
 The pie chart shows the distribution of defaulters and non-defaulters.
 Out of the total observations, 80.4% of the people had fully paid the loan whereas 19.6% were defaulters.
 Here we can see that the data is highly imbalanced.
 Next is the bar graph for the term of the loan.
 For the customers who took a loan for 60 months, 32% defaulted whereas 68% did not.
 On the other hand, for the term of 36 months, only 16% defaulted whereas 84% did not default.
 Next is the bar graph for home ownership.
 Here I found that, 23% are defaulters which is higher than those who live in their own houses or those who have kept their house on mortgage.
-Later I plotted the graph for the purpose of the loan.
+Later we plotted the graph for the purpose of the loan.
 Most of the customers have applied for the purpose of debt consolidation followed by credit card, house improvement and others.

 ## Train Test Split
-I splitted the data into training and testing set in the ratio 75:25 When observation in one class is higher than the observation in other classes then there exists a class imbalance.
+We splitted the data into training and testing set in the ratio 75:25 When observation in one class is higher than the observation in other classes then there exists a class imbalance.
 Imbalance data can hamper our model accuracy.
 Out of total observations, 80.39% of the people have fully paid the loan where as 19.61% are defaulters.
-So, to overcome this challenge, I used oversampling method which duplicates random records from the minority class.
+So, to overcome this challenge, we used oversampling method which duplicates random records from the minority class.

 ## Model Fitting
 Logistic Regression:
 Logistic regression which is also known as classification algorithm is used to describe data and explain the relationship between and dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.
 logistic regression helps us to make informed decisions.
 Based on variable “loan_Status” , we can predict whether customer will default or not using logistic regression.

-Random Forest:
+Random Forest

 Random forest is a commonly-used supervised machine learning algorithm which combines the output of multiple decision trees to reach a single result.
 Since random forest can handle both regression and classification tasks with a high degree of accuracy, it is a popular method among data scientists.
 Feature bagging also makes the random forest an effective tool for estimating missing values as it maintains accuracy when a portion of the data is missing.
-In our case, I tried different resampling methods before applying the random forest algorithm and compared the respective accuracy values to find the best model.
+In our case, we tried different resampling methods before applying the random forest algorithm and compared the respective accuracy values to find the best model.

 KNN

 K-NN is one of the easiest and simplest machine learning algorithm which is mainly used for classification problems in industry.
 (KNN) algorithm uses ‘feature similarity’ to predict the values of new datapoints which further means that the new data point will be assigned a value based on how closely it matches the points in the training set.
 KNN can be used in loan default prediction to predict weather an individual is fit for loan approval?
 Does that individual have the characteristics similar to the defaulters one?

 XG Boost

 XG boost i.e. extreme gradient boosting is one of the well-known gradient boosting techniques having enhanced performance and speed in tree-based (sequential decision trees) machine learning algorithms.
 XGBoost has in-built regularization which prevents the model from overfitting.
 XGBoost has an in-built capability to handle missing values.

 ## Hyperparameter tunning